janwilmake/uit/README.md

 [The multipart parser](https://github.com/janwilmake/multipart-formdata-stream-js) is designed to handle all these header and can be a useful libary to create FormData filter/transformers.
 It extracts them from the raw header lines and makes them available in the Part object.
 The library also maintains the original `headerLines` as part of the parsed data structure.

-## Contributing to UIT
+# Contributing to UIT & Plugin System

 UIT aims to be a convention to streaming, filtering, and transforming binary and textual file hierarchies in the Cloud, and maintains a curated list of first-party and third-party libraries that can be included into any UIT data-transformation flow.

-- https://github.com/janwilmake/uithub.swc - Parses Typescript Code into its components
-- https://github.com/janwilmake/uithub.typedoc - Parses Typescript Code into markdown spec docs
+As a first step I aim to create a plugin system that allows doing file filters and transformations with ease from the uithub UI.
+For intended plugins, check out [plugins.json](uithub/public/plugins.json) and [the spec](uithub/public/plugins.schema.json).

 Please open a discussion, issue, pull request, or [reach out](https://x.com/janwilmake) if you want a new module to be added to this list or have any unmet requirements.
 UIT is also looking for sponsors.

+# Previous work

+- https://github.com/janwilmake/zipobject.vercel - earlier version intended to replace uithub, got too complex
+- https://github.com/janwilmake/shadowfs - similar ideas different angle
+- https://github.com/janwilmake/filetransformers - similar ideas different angle

 # Links